Dr. med. Dirk Manski

 Over the past month, how often have you had to push or strain to begin urination?
 (0–5 points, see classification residual urine)

-Over the past month, many times did you most typically get up to urinate from the time you went to bed until the time you got up in the morning?
+Over the past month, how often did you most typically get up to urinate, from when you went to bed until you got up in the morning?
 (0–5 points depending on the times of nocturia)

 If you were to spend the rest of your life with your urinary condition the way it is now, how would you feel about that?
 [1–5 points: from delighted (0), pleased (1), mostly satisfied (2), mixed – about equally satisfied and dissatisfied (3), unhappy (4) and terrible (5)]